Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/04-db/01-pg-intro.md

 ### PG Admin
 PG Admin was originally created as pgmanager in 1998, a Windows-based GUI tool to manage PostgreSQL databases.
 Several versions of the program later, PG Admin 4 was released in 2016.
 Written in C++, it was focused on cloud-based databases, while also providing support for local and physical databases.

-pgAdmin, now pgadmin 4, is the most popular Open Source administration and development platform for PostgreSQL.
+pgAdmin, now pgAdmin 4, is the most popular Open Source administration and development platform for PostgreSQL.